jmatth11/go_lan_file_server/README.md

     - Hash - string, The sha256 hash of the file.
 This will see if a file with this hash already exists in the folder.

 ### Features still needed
-- update README to document how to validate file with sha256
 - edit file paths to use generic separator so this can work on more than just windows